marcomontalbano/figma-export/README.md

 ## :books: More Packages

-For the list of available packages or if you want to create your own transformer or outputter you can continue reading [CLI Documentation](/packages/cli#readme).
+For the list of all official packages or if you want to create your own transformer or outputter you can continue reading [CLI Documentation](/packages/cli#readme).